-In my personal experiences, a lack of written agreement has led to galleries offering discounts for my work that I did not approve and making sales without disclosing who purchased the work and for how much.
+In my own experience, a lack of written agreement has led to galleries offering discounts for my work that I did not approve and making sales without disclosing who purchased the work and for how much.
 Yet, this is nothing compared to artists who watch the prices of their works skyrocket and do not see any profit – all for lack of a contract which entitles the artist to such.

 The U.S. congress have struggled with the idea of this resale royalty right, yo-yo’ing between its consideration – which would amend the Copyright Act – or rejection.
 In California, the Resale Royalty Act which at last granted artists 5% of the increased value of their works upon resale was struck down in a 2018 decision.
 Notably, the Ninth Circuit opined that federal copyright law permits artists to enforce resale royalties by contract.

-The visual arts sector too have yet to organize and create protections and best practices for the security of the artists who face these struggles.
+This issue has been given new impetus following the soaring secondary market sales of living artists’ works, and the increase in “flipping” that results in exponential profits the artist will never see.
+The visual arts sector have yet to organize and create protections and best practices for the security of the artists who face these struggles.
 This leaves many artists – including myself – still feeling like they are trying to find a way up a ladder without rungs.

 Until successful legislation is in place, the use of private agreements remains a feasible alternative to establish a resale royalty and other important terms to the artist.
 Artists must start to demand better practices – and implement them through using contracts – to establish a more fair and professional industry.

 As Susan writes, it is time for an updated Artist’s Contract, and, in contrast to its predecessor, the FARE contract is one variation that spells out methods of notice and enforcement using new technologies.
 The advent of blockchain registries, smart contracts, QR codes and websites have made it possible for artists to notify buyers of a work’s terms of sale, track sales of their works in the secondary market, control authentication of their works, sell fractional interests and retain resale royalties.
-These avenues also minimize the excuses a collector might claim concerning treatment of the artwork – especially in light of the transparency social media brings to an otherwise clandestine art industry.
+These avenues also minimize the excuses a collector might pull concerning treatment of the artwork – especially in light of the transparency social media brings to an otherwise secretive art industry.